 The Zy-Ex scales, which are basically zytel under a different name, have an interesting wood-grain pattern.
 Should be mentioned that this is purely aesthetic, and doesn’t help much with in-hand retention/grip.

-I don’t think I have mentioned taking into account the price as many times in a single review before, but then again, in this particular case, it’s obviously appropriate.
-Its 6. freaking. dollars., and for the cost of a Starbucks (or is it half a Starbucks?) you get 4 inches of pretty good cutting power in a feather-light package with excellent corrosion resistance and an above-average lock.
+I don’t think I have mentioned taking into account the price as many times in a single review before, but then again, in the Cold Steel Kudu‘s particular case, it’s obviously appropriate.
+It’s 6. freaking. dollars., and for the cost of a Starbucks (or is it half a Starbucks?) you get 4 inches of pretty good cutting power in a feather-light package with excellent corrosion resistance and an above-average lock.

 Yes, it does feel somewhat cheap (because it is cheap!), but functionally?
 It works well as a cutting tool.
 As an almost disposable knife to be thrown at the bottom of your bug out bag, I don’t think you could do much better… taking into account the price!